IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 A deployment "provides declarative updates for Pods and ReplicaSets".
 You describe a **desired state** (keep this in mind, since "desired state" will become very important for us), and the deployment controller changes the actual state to the desired state.
 One of the most common use case of using a Deployment is to rollout a ReplicaSet.
-Note that it is recommneded to use Deployments when you want ReplicaSets.

 To read more in depth about Deployments, go to the [official Kubernetes documentation for Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

 ## What are ReplicaSets
 A ReplicaSet's purpose is to "maintain a stable set of replica Pods running at any given time".
 It is used to guarantee a specified number of identical pods.
 A ReplicaSet is defined with three main fields:
-1. A `selector` field which specifies how to identify Pods it can acquire
+1. A `selector` field which specifies how to identify Pods it can acquire.
+This can be done in the form of `labels`.
-2. A `number of replicas` field which indicates how many Pods the ReplicaSet should maintain
+2. A `number of replicas` field which indicates how many Pods the ReplicaSet should maintain.
 3. A `Pod template` field which specifies the data of new Pods it should create to meet the `number of replicas` requirement.
 This is what the ReplicaSet will use to create new Pods.

 The ReplicaSet then creates and deletes pods as needed to reach the desired `number of replicas` i.e. the desired state.